amabdallah/WaM-DaM/README.md

 * Data Storage (red) which holds data values of different types based on the user’s choice (e.g., time series and text)
 ![](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/01Design/WaMDaM_Logical.jpg)

-Check out this interactive WaM-DaM logical data model <a href="http://amabdallah.github.io/WaM-DaM/" target="_blank">(WaM-DaM schema)</a> and see the full [Documentation](https://github.com/amabdallah/WaM-DaM/tree/master/01Documentation) abou WaM-DaM architecture

-#### Use Cases
-In the Getting Started with WaM-DaM section above, you can get an empty database of WaM-DaM.
-Then the Documentation section gives you an idea about WaM-DaM tables, what they mean, and how they are connected with each other.
-This section provids sizx used cases that demonestrate the capabilities of WaM-DaM and how users can benifeit from it.
-These uses cases need the prepopulated WaM-DaM SQLite database.
-Check out the SQL scripts that guide you for the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03UseCases" target="_blank">use cases</a>

-Check out more info about the project and [Rationale and Context](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale_Context.md) of WaM-DaM development

 #### Publications
 A preliminary WaM-DaM design was published in 2014 as a peer-reviewed conference paper: